Approximate Factor Models for Functional Time Series: Estimation

-The results of Theorem \ref{thm:InformCriteria} indicate that penalized MSE-based information criteria select both the correct number of factors and the correct order of lags with probability 1.
-The crucial element for the consistent estimation of $K$ and $p$ is a penalty term that vanishes at an appropriate rate, ensuring that an overparameterized model is not chosen.
+The results of Theorem \ref{thm:InformCriteria} indicate that penalized MSE-based information criteria select both the correct number of factors and lags with probability 1.
+The crucial element for the consistent estimation of $K$ and $p$ is a penalty term that vanishes at an appropriate rate to ensure that an overparameterized model is not chosen.
+Commonly employed penalty terms from established information criteria in multivariate time series analysis, such as the Bayesian Information Criterion (BIC) and the Hannan-Quinn Criterion (HQC), meet the conditions outlined in Theorem \ref{thm:InformCriteria}.
+Furthermore, it is also standard practice to use a logarithmic transformation to put all terms of the generic information criterion \eqref{eq:infCrit} onto the same scale.
+These practical considerations naturally lead us to propose two types of information criteria for estimating $K$ and $p$.
+First, a BIC-type estimator is formulated as

-The practical implementation of the proposed information criterion requires the specification of $f(\cdot)$ and $g_T(J,m)$.
-Moreover, the evaluation of the functional norms $\Vert Y_{t}-\widehat{Y}_{t|t-1}^{(J,m)}\Vert^2$ for $t=1,...,T$ is required, which may impose unnecessary limitations for practitioners.
-For this reason, we discuss simple implementation procedures for the estimator in the following subsection.